deepflowio/docs/translate/translated/05-features/05-auto-tagging/03-meta-tags.md

 # Dependent K8s API

 DeepFlow will call (list & watch) the K8s apiserver to obtain key fields of the following types of resources.
 The value types of each field can be referenced from the output of the `kubectl get XXX -o json` command.
-Please make necessary adaptations when you modify the APIs of these resources.
+Please make necessary adaptations when you modify the API of these resources.

-You can also choose to implement a pseudo-deepflow-agent yourself to complete the synchronization of K8s resource tags, thus avoiding direct access to the K8s apiserver by the deepflow-agent.
+You can also choose to implement a pseudo-deepflow-agent to complete the synchronization of K8s resource tags, thereby avoiding direct access to the K8s apiserver by the deepflow-agent.
 [See the documentation here](../../best-practice/special-environment-deployment/#不允许-deepflow-agent-请求-apiserver).

-## Required Fields of \*v1.Node
+## Necessary Fields of \*v1.Node

 ```json
 {